yokodev/chocolatin/README.md

 They are functions who need to be call and return object.

-Loader need to be manually install in your project, via npm.
+Loader need to be manually install in your project, via npm or yarn.

 - Babel : babel-loader, babel-core.
 - EsLint : eslint-loader, eslint.